neilenns/mobiflight-docs/content/boards/recommended/raspberry-pi-pico/index.md

 - 23 digital IO pins, 16 with PWM support.
 - 3 analog inputs (can be used as digital IO pins).

+> [!WARNING]
+> The Raspberry Pi Pico 1 uses 3.3V for its digital signals.
+Certain output devices, including the MAX7219 7-segment LED driver chip and all LCDs, require 5V digital signals.
+If you plan to use those devices with the Pico, you will need to add a level shifter to your build.

 | Device                                                   | Limit | Notes                                                                                                                                                                                                         |
 | -------------------------------------------------------- | :---: | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | [Analog input](/devices/potentiometer/)                  |   3   |                                                                                                                                                                                                               |